3 Ways to Add Color to Clay: Tint, Sgraffito, and Glaze

 Finished cone 6 porcelain cup showing tinted clay, sgraffito, and glaze drawing techniques

 When it comes to decorating clay, there is more than one way to bring your ideas to life.
 Some artists paint on the surface, others build color directly into the body of the clay.
 In this post, I will walk you through three of my favorite techniques: tinting clay, sgraffito with slip, and glaze drawing.
-All of them can be done with low, medium, and high fire clay and start from the same simple cup form.

 1. Tinting Your Clay